Comparison of JetDirect cards

 Although the transfer speeds may seem rather slow, how many HP printers can interpret PostScript at more than a couple of MB/s?

 The functionality of the embedded web server will depend on the printer which the card is plugged into.
 It is believed that printers can generally accept cards more modern than themselves, although some of the more modern ones do draw more power (the 620n is 2W, the 635n 3.7W).
+Power matters as unlike PCI which supplies power at 5V and 12V, EIO supplies power at 3.3V only (and uses 3.3V signalling), so much less power is available than one might expect.
 The 635n is the most recent card to mention the DesignJet 1050/1055 as being compatible.

 Most modern HP printers have ethernet built in, and don't need these cards.